30 High Protein Lunch Ideas for Work You Can Meal Prep in Under an Hour

 Carbs are not protein.
 Bread, rice, pasta, oats, all contain small amounts of protein (3-6 grams per serving), but they’re not the protein anchor of the meal, no matter how much cheese-and-bread the dish involves.

-When packing a lunch, try to do a mental calculation as you go, and for the protein anchor (meat, fish, eggs or major plant protein) check that there is at least 20 grams.
-If this is not the case, please add a secondary source, which can be a hard-boiled egg, an extra ounce of cheese, half a can of beans, or a spoon of cottage cheese.
-These extras usually seem like small additions, but the impac they have is enormous.
+The 5-second math: When packing lunch, count the protein anchor first (the meat, fish, eggs, or major plant protein).
+If it’s under 20 grams, add a second source: a hard-boiled egg, an extra ounce of cheese, half a can of beans, a spoon of cottage cheese.
+The extras are usually negligible additions; the difference they make is enormous.

 9) Egg Muffins